MeanyLodge/History/Work-Parties.md

 Woodshed: replaced the roof.
 Replaced plywood decking with 2 layers of 3/4 plywood and covered with a fully adhered PVC membrane.
 Tearoff and framing team led by [Matt Simerson](Matt-Simerson) and membrane installation led by [Steve Bozorth](Steve-Bozorth).

 Water pipe run from the new well to the lodge and electrical power from the Zoo.
-Matt Simerson built the [Pump House](Pump-House) to cover the newly installed well.
+Matt Simerson built a [Pump House](Pump-House) to cover the newly installed well.

 LEDs everywhere!
 [Michael Moreland](Michael-Moreland) led replacing all LED fixtures on the main floor.
 [Matt Simerson](Matt-Simerson) led rewiring every other 4' fixture (basement, Zoo, Cat House, Tow Hut) for use with single-ended LED bulbs (ballast free).
 Matt also replaced every other incandescent and fluorescent bulb with LEDs.